 There is special toilet paper that is specifically meant for camping which you should carry and not the regular toilet paper.

 Remember that your RV has a septic tank which must be emptied every time it is almost full.
 RV toilet paper is easily absorbed in the septic tank and decomposes faster than ordinary toilet paper.

 Therefore, when you are out shopping for RV toilet paper look out for one that is marked safe for RV use.
 Avoid using regular toilet paper in your RV as it may cause your toilet to clog and may ruin your camping trip experience.
 After learning this lesson the hard way, I keep a good supply of RV toilet paper.
 It is NOT always available.
 Depends on your location?
 Don’t run out!

-Our first trip to Navarre Florida we stopped in a tourist shop to buy sunscreen and hats.
-The sales girl recommended Sun Bum, raving about how much she liked it!
+On our first trip to Navarre Florida we stopped in a tourist shop to buy sunscreen and hats.
+The salesgirl recommended Sun Bum, raving about how much she liked it!
 Now I know why it is everything she said.
-Not greasy, hypoallergenic and a great moisturizer.
+Not greasy, hypoallergenic, and a great moisturizer.
 I use this instead of lotion.
 No, Sum Bum does not pay me!
 I really like this sunscreen!

 Note* – Sunscreens have an expiration date.
 Last years left over might not prevent sunburn this summer.

 Planning ahead will reduce stress when you hit the road.
 It can also save money by shopping for sales.
 Make a meal plan/grocery list a few weeks in advance.

 I leave my list with a pen on the counter and every time you or family members say, we need blah blah blah, say add it to the list.
 As your trip grows closer, your shopping list will be ready.